abcdesktopio/docs/opsdocs/docs/cloudproviders/aws/aws.md

 curl -sL https://raw.githubusercontent.com/abcdesktopio/conf/main/kubernetes/pullapps-4.1.sh | bash
 ```

+To get more details about the install applications process, please read the [Setup applications guide](https://www.abcdesktop.io/4.1/setup/kubernetes_abcdesktop_applications/)

 Then reload the web page with the desktop of `Philip J. Fry`
 New applications are now listed in the dock of `plasmashell`